imWildCat/apple-strings/README.md

 ==================

-Node.js module for processing .strings files used for localization in iOS/OSX development
+Node.js module for processing .strings files used for localization in iOS/OSX development.
+Forked from <https://github.com/justinklemm/i18n-strings-files>, rewritten in TypeScript.

 ## Installing with [npm](http://npmjs.org/)